networknt/light-doc/content/en/tutorial/security/_index.md

 * How to use [keystore and truststore][] for one-way and two-way TLS.

+* How to create keystore for the [light-config-server TLS][] and bootstrap.truststore for light-4j service.

 * A real example on [adding server public key certificate to client.truststore][] to access public service on the Internet with HTTPS.

 * How to [install a self-signed or commercial CA-signed server certificate][] to light-4j service